A short film for Los Angeles based Music / Art collective Arthur King.

 Additional Press here:

-Currently busy cutting Teofilo, a formidable feature documentary on the life and times of Cuba's legendary boxing champ Teofilo Stevenson.
+Currently in it's finishing stages, Teofilo, is a formidable feature documentary on the life and times of Cuba's legendary boxing champ Teofilo Stevenson.

 Directed by Ethan Higbee (The Upsetter: The Life and Times of Lee Scratch Perry) and narrated by Benicio del Toro.
 Exhaustively researched and featuring commentary from the likes of George Foreman, Mike Tyson, Max Kellerman, Bob Arum, Nadia Comaneci (among others.)